 - 4. Specify the fieldset that you want for displaying the search results. - By default, Search displays your preferred default fieldset.
-If you have not specified one, Search display the Base Event Fields fieldset. - 5.
-Click Fixed-time for searches that are defined by a specific Start and End time.
-For the time range, perform one of the following actions: - From the menu, select a pre-defined value under Quick Ranges. - From the menu, use the Custom Range fields to specify a time range. - From the menu, select Dynamic, and then enter a dynamic date value.
+If you have not specified one, Search displays the Base Event Fields fieldset. - 5.
+Click Fixed-time. - 6.
+For the time range, perform one of the following actions:

+- From the menu, select a pre-defined value under Quick Ranges. - From the menu, use the Custom Range fields to specify a time range. - From the menu, select Dynamic, and then enter a dynamic date value.

 You can also specify the timestamp that you want to use for the retrieved events.
-Search uses "Normalized Event Time (NET)" on page 121 by default.
+Search uses "Normalized Event Time (NET)" on page 120 by default.

-- 6. (Optional) To limit the number of results received from the search, complete the following steps: - a.
+- 7. (Optional) To limit the number of results received from the search, complete the following steps: - a.
 Select to the right of the query input field. - b.
-For Maximum search results, specify the maximum number of results that you want to receive in the dataset. - 7.
+For Maximum search results, specify the maximum number of results that you want to receive in the dataset. - 8.
 (Optional) If you do not want this search to expire in the default time, complete the following steps: - a.
 Select to the right of the query input field. - b.
-For Search expires in, specify the number of hours that Search will store the session. - 8.
-(Optional) To more easily find this session search later, give the search a name. - 9.
-(Optional) To run the search, click Search. - Alternatively, you can press Enter when editing the query input field. - 10.
+For Search expires in, specify the number of hours that Search will store the session. - 9.
+(Optional) To more easily find this session search later, give the search a name. - (Optional) To run the search, click Search.
+Alternatively, you can press Enter when editing the query input field. - 11.
 (Optional) To save the query, criteria, or search results for future use, select the Save icon.